-3. Once a manuscript is submitted, the Editor-in-Chief assigns it to the editor responsible for the respective topic or to an external reviewer, either Kandidat Nauk (PhD) or a Doctor of Sciences (Grand PhD), who has the necessary subject expertise and publications on the subject related to the reviewed article.
+3. Once a manuscript is submitted, the Editor-in-Chief assigns it to the Editor responsible for the respective topic or to an external reviewer (Ph.D. or D.Sc.) who has the necessary subject expertise and publications on the subject of the reviewed article.

-4. The length of the reviewing procedure in each specific case is determined by the responsible editors of the journal.
-The maximum time-frame for reviewing is two months.
+4. The terms of the reviewing procedure in each case are determined by Editor-in-Chief.
+The time-frame for reviewing is 2 months.

-5. The reviewers are notified that the manuscripts are the private property of the authors and are confidential.
+5. Reviewers are notified that the manuscripts are private property of the authors and are confidential.

-6. The journal uses double-blind peer-review system (the authors and the reviewers are not aware of each other’s names, job titles or affiliation).
+6. The Journal uses double-blind peer-review system (authors and reviewers are not aware of each other’s names, positions or affiliation).

-7. The following items are covered in the review: scientific significance of the paper, personal contribution of the authors to the development of the topic stated in the article, the scientific rigour of the presented material, veracity and validity of conclusion, language and style, logic and terminology.
+7. The following items are covered in a review: scientific significance of the paper, personal contribution of the authors to the development of the topic stated in the article, how clear the data is stated, whether the conclusions drawn and findings correspond to received data, language or style of statement and terminology.

-8. All the reviews routinely reflect on the following (see Peer Review Form):
+8. All the reviews necessarily contain the following items (see Peer Review Form):

-· Compliance of the article with the Manuscript Submission Guidelines.
+- Compliance of the article with the Manuscript preparation requirements.

-· Conclusion on the possibility for publication in the journal: without revision/ recommended after revision/ not recommended for publication in the journal.
+- If the paper is recommended without revision/ recommended after revision/ not recommended for publication in the journal.

-10. The reviewer may recommend publishing the article (with revision if required) or reject the publication.
+10. Reviewer may recommend to publish a paper (with revision if required) or reject the publication.

-11. If the reviewer recommends publishing the manuscript with revision, it is returned to the author.
-In this case, the submission date is considered to be the date when the Editorial Board receives the revised manuscript.
+11. If reviewer recommends to publish a manuscript with revision, it is returned to the author.
+In this case, the submission date is considered the date when the Editorial Office receives the revised manuscript.

-12. The rejected manuscripts are not accepted for re-evaluation.
+12. The board does not accept rejected manuscripts for re-evaluation.
 The review on the rejected paper is sent to the author by e-mail.

-13. Having a positive review would not be a sufficient ground for publication of the article.
-The final decision on publication is taken by the Editor-in-Chief or the Editorial Board of the journal.
+13. Positive referee report isn’t sufficient reason for publication of the article.
+The final decision on publication is taken by Editor-in-Chief or editorial board of the Journal.